What does it mean to sing well in Italian?

 And what do singers need to know about the language in order to sing it well?

-The Melofonetica Method® is a research-based method for improving sung Italian, based on the phonetics of the sung language.
-It is fast gaining recognition for its clear and practical approach to helping singers to achieve better diction and expression in Italian repertoire.
+The Melofonetica Method™ is a research-based method of Italian diction for singers, based on the phonetics of the sung language.
+It is fast gaining recognition for its clear and practical approach to helping singers to achieve better diction and expression in Italian opera and classical music.

 Created by tenor, musicologist and renowned Italian Coach, Dr. Matteo Dalle Fratte, the method is the result of extensive research and work with singers of all levels, from students to professionals, on young artist programmes and at leading UK conservatoires.

 and phonetics is the study of the sounds and signs of language.
 While phonetics applies to spoken language, ‘melophonetics’ or

 ‘melofonetica’ in Italian, is a new term and discipline created by

 Dr. Matteo Dalle Fratte, which focuses on the correct articulation of sounds, diction and expression in sung language.

 Key benefits of the method: